-For example, the gender used to describe all these preachers is masculine (Acts 8:4), and the use of the Greek term that specifies males rather than females and children is used to describe these preachers (Acts 11:22).
-Hence, such preachers may refer to male members only as those preaching the gospel.
-Remember, the first church before Pentecost already had at minimum eighty two ordained preachers in it (the twelve and the seventy).
+For example, many have assumed the scattering in Acts 8-11 of the membership of the church in Jerusalem is a random scattering.
+However, the gender used to describe all these preachers is masculine (Acts 8:4), and the use of the Greek term that specifies males rather than females or children is used to describe these preachers (Acts 11:22).
+Hence, this may be a directed scattering by the church rather than a random scattering.
+Remember, the first church before Pentecost already had at minimum seventy ordained preachers in it.
+Jesus selected and ordained seventy with a limited commission within Israel prior to Pentecost.
+In addition, the church at Jerusalem had seven ordained deacons (Acts 6).